-4.5.2 Motion from physical considerations
+4.3 Motion from Efficiency

 The motion editing methods we have seen do not require that deformed motions be physical.
 In fact, these methods are simplifications that originate in a body of research to generate human motion from considerations of physical constraint and energy.
 This work originates with Witkin and Kass, who introduced the use of variational methods, widely known as spacetime constraints [415].